Malocclusion: Tooth size discrepancy

 Identifying the presence of tooth size discrepancies between the maxillary and mandibular arches is an important component of correct orthodontic diagnosis and treatment planning.

 To establish appropriate alignment and occlusion, the size of upper and lower front teeth, or upper and lower teeth in general, needs to be proportional.
 Inter-arch tooth size discrepancy (ITSD) is defined as a disproportion in the mesio-distal dimensions of teeth of opposing dental arches.
 The prevalence is clinically significant among orthodontic patients and has been reported to range from 17% to 30%.

 Identifying inter-arch tooth size discrepancy (ITSD) before treatment begins allows the practitioner to develop the treatment plan in a way that will take ITSD into account.
 ITSD corrective treatment may entail demanding reduction (interproximal wear), increase (crowns and resins), or elimination (extractions) of dental mass prior to treatment finalization.

 Several methods have been used to determine ITSD.
-Of these methods the one most commonly used is the Bolton analysis.
+Of these methods, the one most commonly used is the Bolton analysis.
 Bolton developed a method to calculate the ratio between the mesiodistal width of maxillary and mandibular teeth and stated that a correct and harmonious occlusion is possible only with adequate proportionality of tooth sizes.
-Bolton's formula concludes that if in the anterior portion the ratio is less than 77.2% the lower teeth are too narrow, the upper teeth are too wide or there is a combination of both.
-If the ratio is higher than 77.2% either the lower teeth are too wide, the upper teeth are too narrow or there is a combination of both.
+Bolton's formula concludes that if in the anterior portion the ratio is less than 77.2%, the lower teeth are too narrow, the upper teeth are too, wide or there is a combination of both.
+If the ratio is higher than 77.2%, either the lower teeth are too wide, the upper teeth are too narrow, or there is a combination of both.

 Other conditions

 Open bite treatment after eight months of braces.

-Other kinds of malocclusions can be due to or horizontal, vertical, or transverse skeletal discrepancies, including skeletal asymmetries.
+Other kinds of malocclusions can be due to horizontal, vertical, or transverse skeletal discrepancies, including skeletal asymmetries.

 Increased vertical growth causes a long facial profile and commonly leads to an open bite malocclusion, while decreased vertical facial growth causes a short facial profile and is commonly associated with a deep bite malocclusion.
 However, there are many other more common causes for open bites (such as tongue thrusting and thumb sucking) and likewise for deep bites.

 The upper or lower jaw can be overgrown (macrognathia) or undergrown (micrognathia).
 It has been reported that patients with micrognathia are also affected by retrognathia (abnormal posterior positioning of the mandible or maxilla relative to the facial structure).
-These patients are majorly predisposed to a class II malocclusion.
+These patients are mainly predisposed to a class II malocclusion.
 Mandibular macrognathia results in prognathism and predisposes patients to a class III malocclusion.